Tsadkan Gebretensae

-Tsadkan Gebretensae (ጻድቃን ገብረትንሣኤ; born c.1953) is an Ethiopian former military officer.
-He is a Lieutenant general and member of the central command of the Tigray Defense Forces.
-In 1976 Tsadkan joined Tigray People's Liberation Front, becoming one of its main commanders in the Ethiopian Civil War.
-Following the war, he became chief of staff of the Ethiopian National Defense Force, rebuilding the force and leading it in the Eritrean-Ethiopian War.
+Tsadkan Gebretensae (ጻድቃን ገብረትንሣኤ; born c.1953) is an Ethiopian former military officer and member of the central command of the Tigray Defense Forces.
+In 1976, Tsadkan joined Tigrayan People's Liberation Front (TPLF), becoming one of its main commanders in the Ethiopian Civil War.
+Following the war, he became chief of staff of the Ethiopian National Defense Force (ENDF), rebuilding the force and leading it in the Eritrean-Ethiopian War.
 After the start of the Tigray War in 2020, he rejoined the Tigray's military leadership.
-Tsadkan is widely regarded as one of Africa's best military thinkers and strategists.
+He is widely regarded as one of Africa's best military thinkers and strategists.

+Since 2023, he is serving as the vice president of Tigray region.